Skip to main content

 This letter confirms the termination of your employment with [Company Name] from your position as [Job Title].

-The decision has been made because [brief reason: performance concerns, conduct concerns, failure to meet role requirements, end of contract or other approved reason].
-This follows [brief process if applicable: previous discussions, written warnings, review meeting, investigation, probation review or formal meeting] on [Relevant Date(s)].
+This decision has been made because of [brief reason: performance concerns, conduct concerns, failure to meet role requirements, end of contract or other approved reason].
+It follows [brief process if applicable: previous discussions, written warnings, review meeting, investigation, probation review or formal meeting] on [Relevant Date(s)].

 Your final day of employment will be [Final Employment Date].
 Your notice period will be [Notice Period], unless [payment in lieu of notice / garden leave / immediate termination arrangement] applies under your contract, company policy or applicable rules.